Pikeville Cubs: History

 Minor league baseball began in Pikeville, Kentucky in 1982.
 The Pikeville Brewers joined the eight–team Rookie level Appalachian League in 1982.
-In their first season of play, Pikeville finished with a 25–42 record in the 1982 Appalachian League, along with league members Bluefield Orioles (47–22), Bristol Tigers (28–36), Elizabethton Twins (32–36), Johnson City Cardinals (32–35), Kingsport Mets (28–40), Paintsville Yankees (43–27) and Pulaski Braves (36–33).
+In their first season of play, Pikeville finished with a 25–42 record in the 1982 Appalachian League, playing along with league members Bluefield Orioles (47–22), Bristol Tigers (28–36), Elizabethton Twins (32–36), Johnson City Cardinals (32–35), Kingsport Mets (28–40), Paintsville Yankees (43–27) and Pulaski Braves (36–33).

-The 1982 Pikeville Brewers were an affiliate of the Milwaukee Brewers, finishing in 4th place (last) in the North Division of the Appalachian League.
+The 1982 Pikeville Brewers were an affiliate of the Milwaukee Brewers, finishing in fourth place (last) in the North Division of the Appalachian League.
 Playing under manager Tim Nordbrook, Pikeville drew 13,441 fans for the 1982 season, an average of 401 per home contest.
-The Pikeville Brewers finished 21.0 games behind the 1st place Bluefield Orioles in the North Division final standings.
+The Pikeville Brewers finished 21.0 games behind the first place Bluefield Orioles in the North Division final standings.

 Remaining in the Appalachian League in 1983, Pikeville became an affiliate of the Chicago Cubs and adopted the Pikeville "Cubs" moniker.
-The 1983 Pikeville Cubs finished with a 33–37 record, placing 4th in the North Division under manager Jim Fairey.
-The season attendance was 4,998 an average of 143, last in the league.
-The Cubs finished 13.0 games behind the 1st place Paintsville Brewers in the overall league standings.
+The 1983 Pikeville Cubs finished with a 33–37 record, placing fourth in the North Division, playing the season under manager Jim Fairey.
+The season attendance was 4,998 an average of 143, lowest in the league.
+The Cubs finished 13.0 games behind the first place Paintsville Brewers in the overall league standings.